Production Schema Design for Immutable, Audit-Ready Budget Tracking

 def route_transaction(raw_payload: dict[str, Any]) -> dict[str, Any]:

-# Validation happens at construction time, so the quarantine branch
+# Validation happens at construction, so the quarantine branch wraps

 try: